Helping divers make informed choices about training, skills, safety, and gear.

 My Spare Scuba Gear

 This page reflects my personal experience and preferences based on my diving style, training, and the conditions I dive in.
 Gear selection is highly individual, and what works for me may not be ideal for everyone.
-If you're unsure about equipment choices, I always recommend testing different options in real diving conditions before making a decision.
+If you are unsure about equipment choices, I recommend testing different options in real diving conditions before making a decision.

 Watch Ultra 2 w/ Oceanic+